 Domestication and Lesion Size Variation

-Existing literature predominantly theorizes that crop domestication increases plant susceptibility to pathogens (Stukenbrock and McDonald 2008) In our model analysis, we identified a significant difference in the resistance of wild and domesticated tomato (p <2e-16, Table R1).
-This agreed with the theory that domestication decreases resistance, as the average lesion size is slightly greater on domesticated than on wild tomato genotypes (18% increase) (Table R1, Figure R2).
-However, this domestication effect is not the dominant source of variation as genetic variation within the domesticated and within the wild genotypes contributes 3.8 fold more variation in resistance than domestication alone (2.9% vs. 0.78% of total variance, Table R1).
-So while we do observe the expected increase of susceptibility in domesticated tomato, domestication does not explain the major effects of tomato genotype on lesion size variation and there is significant remaining genetic variation in B. cinerea resistance.
+Existing literature predominantly reports that crop domestication decreases plant resistance to pathogens (Stukenbrock and McDonald 2008)(CITATIONS).
+In our analysis, we identified a significant difference in the resistance of wild and domesticated tomato to the population of B. cinerea isolates (p <2e-16, Table R1).
+This agrees with the theory that domestication decreases resistance, as the average lesion size was slightly greater (18% increase) on domesticated than on wild tomato genotypes (Table R1, Figure R2).
+However, this domestication effect was not the dominant source of variation, as genetic variation within the domesticated and wild genotypes contributed 3.8 fold more variation in resistance than domestication alone (2.9% vs. 0.8% of total variance, Table R1).
+So while we did observe the expected increase of susceptibility in domesticated tomato, domestication did not explain the major effects of tomato genotype on lesion size variation and there was significant genetic variation within both wild and domestic tomato species for B. cinerea resistance.

 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks during domestication, including for tomato (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Bai and Lindhout 2007).
 We would expect this decreased genetic variation to restrict phenotypic variation, including disease phenotypes.
-Interestingly in this population, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) was 2.03 cm2 lesion size variation on domesticated tomato versus 1.76 cm2 variation on wild tomato.
-Additionally, the coefficient of variation (CV) of lesion size does not statistically differ between domesticated and wild tomato (F-test, F=1.39, 96 df, p=0.11)(Figure R3).
-Rather than reduced variation for lesion size across domesticated tomato genotypes in response to a domestication bottleneck, we observe an increased range of lesion sizes in domesticated compared to wild tomato.
-Overall, we see evidence for a slight domestication impact on average resistance to B. cinerea that depends on the host genotype, but no evidence of a phenotypic bottleneck due to domestication.
+Interestingly in this tomato population, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) was 2.03 cm2 lesion size variation on domesticated tomato versus 1.76 cm2 variation on wild tomato.
+Additionally, the wild and domesticated tomato genotypes showed statistically similar variation in resistance (F-test, F=1.39, 96 df, p=0.11)(Figure R3).
+Overall, we found evidence for a slight domestication impact on average resistance to B. cinerea that depended on the host genotype, but no evidence of a phenotypic bottleneck due to domestication.

 Pathogen Specialization to Source Host

-One model of generalist pathogens suggests that isolates within generalist species may adapt to specialize on specific hosts.
-Alternately, isolates may also be generalists, with specialization absent or occurring only at the gene level.
-Our collection includes five single-pathogen isolates from S. lycopersicum, potentially adapted to tomato.
+One evolutionary model of generalist pathogens suggests that isolates within generalist species may specialize on specific hosts.
+Alternatively, isolates may also be generalists, with specialization absent or occurring only at the gene level.
+Our collection includes five pathogen isolates obtained from S. lycopersicum which may be adapted to tomato.
+To test if there is evidence for specialization to the source host, we compared the virulence of the B. cinerea isolates obtained from tomato to the broader pathogen population.
 Within our collection, there was a significant effect of genetic variation in the 91 B. cinerea isolates across all the plant genotypes (Table R1 and Figure R4A).
-To test if there is evidence for specialization to the source host, we compared the virulence of the B. cinerea isolates from tomato in comparison to our broader pathogen population.
-For B. cinerea genotypes isolated from tomato tissue vs. other hosts, we find no significant difference in lesion size across all hosts on domesticated tomato (t-test; t=1.10, 4.3 df, p=0.33), wild tomato (t-test; t=1.09, 4.2 df, p=0.33) or across all tomato genotypes (t-test; t=1.60, 9.7 df, p=0.14) (Figure R4E).
-In fact, one isolate collected from tomato tissue (KGB1) is within the 10 least-virulent isolates in this study (Figure R4E), and one is within the 10 most-virulent isolates (Triple3).
-This shows that there is significant genetic variation in virulence across the B. cinerea isolates and supports the general observation that B. cinerea has minimal host-specificity (Rowe and Kliebenstein 2007)(Citations).
+For B. cinerea genotypes isolated from tomato tissue vs. other hosts, there was no significant difference in lesion size across all hosts on domesticated tomato (t-test; t=1.10, 4.3 df, p=0.33), wild tomato (t-test; t=1.09, 4.2 df, p=0.33) or across all tomato genotypes (t-test; t=1.60, 9.7 df, p=0.14) (Figure R4E).
+In fact, one isolate collected from tomato tissue (KGB1) was within the 10 least-virulent isolates in this study (Figure R4E), and one was within the 10 most-virulent isolates (Triple3).
+This demonstrated significant genetic variation in virulence across the B. cinerea isolates, and that B. cinerea isolates are not strongly host-specific (Rowe and Kliebenstein 2007)(Citations).

 Pathogen Specialization to Host Variation